-The Multi-Facility Economic Zone (MFEZ) is a Government programme.
+The Multi-Facility Economic Zone (MFEZ) is a Government program.
 Introduced to Zambia in 2005 by the Japanese Government through Japan International Corporation Agency (JICA).

 The implementation of MFEZs in Zambia is designed to make Zambia competitive through increased activity in the trade and manufacturing sectors, which have numerous positive spillover effects in other sectors such as utilities, transport, agriculture and services.